-The table below identifies the investment types that are authorized for SolTrans by the California Government Code.
-The table also identifies certain provisions of the California Government Code that address interest rate risk, credit risk, and concentration of credit risk.
+The table below identifies the investment types that are authorized for SolTrans by the California Government Code and SolTrans' investment policy.
+The table also identifies certain provisions of the California Government Code and SolTrans' investment policy that address interest rate risk, credit risk, and concentration of credit risk.